© 2016 Werkstatt. All rights reserved. Made by Fuelthemes

 Joe is a projection and lighting designer for live performance and events.

-His work as Projection Designer includes The Perks of Being a Wallflower, 1984 and The Giver for Prime Stage Theatre; The Who’s Tommy at the Pittsburgh Playhouse; and Hair, the world premiere of Aglaonike’s Tiger, Nine, Big Fish, and Avenue Q for University of Pittsburgh Stages.
+Current work as Projection Designer includes The Hard Problem for Quantum Theatre and All Quiet on the Western Front for Prime Stage Theatre.
+Previous work includes The Christians for Kinetic Theatre, The Perks of Being a Wallflower, 1984 and The Giver for Prime Stage Theatre; The Who’s Tommy at the Pittsburgh Playhouse; and Hair, the world premiere of Aglaonike’s Tiger, Nine, Big Fish, and Avenue Q for University of Pittsburgh Stages.

 In 2016, Joe worked as a member of the Video team under Tony Award-winning Video Designer Finn Ross on the Broadway premiere of American Psycho and as a member of the Video Engineering Team on the Boeing Centennial Projection Spectacular in Seattle, Washington.